curvelogic/eucalypt.old/docs/philosophy-lang.md

 [^1]: ...often a result of underfamiliarity with the alternatives.

-[^2]: For some reason, I think of this rather like the historical
-	passages in The Lord of the Rings; they give a tremendous sense of the depth of the world, that everywhere you look there is a rich culture and background staring back at you.
-You trust that it's all coherent and all there if you need it but are generally happy to be led through the main narrative over the surface of this rich mythology.

-[^3]: Actually the key benefit of fluent interfaces in Java is they
+[^2]: Actually the real benefit of fluent interfaces in Java is they
 	offer a cheap user interface for configuration of APIs by leveraging your IDE's autocomplete capability.
 All other benefits are orthogonal.

-[^4]: Sorry but if I didn't call them that, someone else would.
+[^3]: If I didn't call them that, someone else would.

-[^5]: Applicative Programming with Effects, Conor McBride and Ross
+[^4]: Applicative Programming with Effects, Conor McBride and Ross
 	Paterson.
 (2008)
 	http://www.staff.city.ac.uk/~ross/papers/Applicative.html

-[^6]: "A man of genius makes no mistakes.
+[^5]: "A man of genius makes no mistakes.
 His errors are volitional
 	and are the portals to discovery." - James Joyce, Ulysses